 - Individual actions

 - The section of Council responsible for completing the actions

 - A timeline for completion of the action

 - A performance measure for each action

-- · The strategy that the individual actions support
+- The strategy that the individual actions support

-A full list of actions can be found at Appendix 2.
+A full list of actions and detailed descriptions can be found at Appendix 2.
 Some of the key actions are listed in Table 3.